shortintern2019/intern-tutorial/readme.md

 ### 4. Consuming a RESTful Web Service with jQuery

 Goal of this tutorial is to understand how to create a simple jQuery client with Spring Boot.
-If you can get the knowledge about jQuery, you will be able to create an UI page, which is dynamically changed.
+If you can get the knowledge about jQuery, you will be able to create an UI page, which is dynamically changes.

 #### Minimum requirement task